ppy/osu-wiki/wiki/Help_Centre/en.md

 If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.

-For every 500 plays an account has across all game modes, an additional year (365 days) will be added to the time before that user's name becomes available.
+If that player does have any plays across all modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8) is used to calculate how much extra time is added to those 6 months.
 This is to prevent people from stealing the usernames of active or recently retired players.

 #### Is it possible to change my name back or revert to my old username?